tdwg/vocab/documentation-specification.md

 **metadata scheme** - a vocabulary used to make assertions about individuals (sensu OWL [OWL-OVERVIEW]).
 Terms (or "elements") in the scheme may represent classes or properties.
 Axioms may describe term properties to form an ontology.
 [NISO] [ISO-25964-2]

-**normative** - the prescriptive part of a standard that specifies that which is necessary to comply with the standard
+**normative content** - prescriptive parts of a standard that specifies that which is necessary to comply with the standard

-**non-normative** - an informative part of a standard that provides supplemental information such as history, examples, and additional explanation beyond the information necessary to comply with the standard.
+**non-normative content** - informative parts of a standard that provides supplemental information such as history, examples, and additional explanation beyond the information necessary to comply with the standard.

 **representation** - a view of a resource at a particular time.
 Representations can differ in language or format.
 [HTTP-1.1]